 “Prosecutors say that witness accounts paint an “intolerable’ campaign of insults, humiliation and, in the final days of Phoebe’s life, threats...The court papers describe what investigators indicate was a pattern of abusive taunts, text messages, Facebook postings, threats, and efforts to corner Phoebe, whose reactions are described variously as fearful, panicked and distraught.”16

 On May 4, 2011 four classmates were sentenced to up to a year probation and 100 hours of community service work with at-risk youth in exchange for admitting criminal harassment.
 One classmate was found guilty of a civil rights violation.17

-Here’s a list of solutions and resources to help solve this problem.
+Following are some potential solutions and resources to help solve the bully problem.
 But the key point is to make a plan and follow through.

 After all this information about how bad bullying is, what’s a parent to do?
 What’s a child to do?
 Stand up to the bully/ies!
 Here's a checklist for your child.

 DO SOMETHING.
 It’s very important to do something.
 Don’t wait around.
 Wishing the problem would just go away and not doing anything is unlikely to convince the bully to stop.
 In fact, doing nothing or a slow response only gives the bully a green light for more bullying since nobody is stopping them.

 ASSERTIVE COMMUNICATION.
 Not passive, not aggressive assertive communication both verbal and non-verbal.
 “Assertiveness is a healthy way of defining personal boundaries.
 When parents teach their children the skills of assertive communication both verbal and non-verbal they fortify them with lifelong skills for maintaining healthy boundaries and signaling bullies that they are too powerful to be victimized.”18